StephenHogsten/TableTopSwap2/README.md

 - [ ] link client code to real API endpoints
   - [ ] create new 'sought' games if they don't already exist fromm trades
 - [ ] create something to check if they're logged in properly periodically
-- [ ] Add Buttons
+- [X] Add Buttons
+  - [X] add a button to the main page to add either games or trades (trades only if logged in)
-  - [ ] add a button to the trade page to create a new trade
+  - [X] add a button to the trade page to create a new trade
+  - [X] add buttons to my games pages to add a new game
   - [ ] add a button when viewing someone else's game to start a trade (make it select their game already)
   - [ ] add a button when viewing your games to start a trade (make it select your game already)
   - [ ] remove the testing menu options